 - 2011:

-- The Softbank Hawks win Game 7 of the 2011 Japan Series.
-Toshiya Sugiuchi blanks the Chunichi Dragons on 3 hits and 2 walks in 7 innings.
+- The Softbank Hawks win Game 7 of the Japan Series.
+Toshiya Sugiuchi blanks the Chunichi Dragons on three hits and two walks in seven innings.
 Relievers Brian Falkenborg, Masahiko Morifuku and Tadashi Settsu work the last two innings of a 3 - 0 shutout.
-Chunichi had the worst average (.155), fewest hits (34), fewest total bases (48) and fewest runs (9) in a 7-game Japan Series, while their catcher Motonobu Tanishige set a record for futility by going 0 for 23.
+Chunichi post the worst average (.155), fewest hits (34), fewest total bases (48) and fewest runs (9) in a seven-game Japan Series, while their catcher Motonobu Tanishige sets a record for futility by going 0 for 23.
 Tanishige was 0 for 40 overall in the postseason.
-Hiroki Kokubo, at age 40, becomes the oldest Japan Series MVP, succeeding his manager Koji Akiyama, who was 37 when he won in 1999.
+Hiroki Kokubo, at age 40, becomes the oldest Japan Series MVP, succeeding his manager, Koji Akiyama, who was 37 when he won in 1999.

 - The Phillies acquire utility player Ty Wigginton from the Rockies for future considerations.
 The move gives Philly some insurance with 1B Ryan Howard recovering from a torn achilles tendon and 3B Placido Polanco also facing off-season surgery.